mbed-ce/mbed-os-example-ble/README.md

 ## Branches

-`Master` branch is for releases only.
+`master` branch is for releases only.
 Please target the `development` branch for all your PRs.